jefnilham/duplicate-file-remover/README.md

 - Miscellaneous operating system interfaces for directory traverals and file deletions

 ## Setup
 Save the raw code and run the python script.
+The following is a demo setup with this folder prepared:
 ```
-Enter filepath to sort folder by file type:
+Enter filepath to sort folder by file type: C:\Users\Music\test_desktop
 ```

 In this demo setup, a demo folder was created with only 2 original files, 'same content.txt' and 'different content.txt' along with their copies and other folders: